👋 Welcome to Coiled’s documentation!

 This is the cloud environment where Dask clusters will be created and where your Dask computations will run.
-By default, your Dask cluster will be created on Coiled’s AWS account.
-However, you can run Coiled on different backends, including AWS, Azure, or GCP.
+By default, your Dask cluster will be created on Coiled’s managed cloud environment.
+You can also configure Coiled to run on different backends and cloud providers, including AWS, GCP, or Azure.

 Coiled at a glance¶